-The Board of Management empowers the Principal or in the absence of the Principal, the Deputy Principal to suspend any student who is in serious breach of the school's code of behaviour or for any behaviour deemed by the school management as serious misconduct e.g. smoking on school premises, repeated bullying, incidents of cyber bullying (using email, websites, social media, mobile phones, and apps) insolence to school staff etc (these are some examples- this list is not exhaustive).
+The Board of Management empowers the Principal or in the absence of the Principal, the Deputy Principal to suspend any student who is in serious breach of the school's code of behaviour or for any behaviour deemed by the school management as serious misconduct e.g. smoking on school premises, repeated bullying, insolence to school staff etc. (these are some examples - this list is not exhaustive).